davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

     * Have ``operator=`` return a reference to ``*this``.

-    * Dont try to return a reference when you must return an object.
+    * Don't try to return a reference when you must return an object.

     * Distinguish between prefix and postfix forms of increment and decrement operators.